Self Excited DC Motor

 Commutator

-• Maintains continuous rotation
+• Maintains continuous and smooth rotation of the motor

 Brushes

-• Transfer current to the rotating armature.
+• Transfer electrical current from the stationary supply to the rotating armature

 Shaft